Michelle Stirling on the green war on cities

 And outside the cities, the government is the sharp end of the spear in the green war on modern agriculture.
 Trudeau announced this week that nitrogen caps slapped on Dutch farmers, which caused uprisings in the streets, are now coming to Canada.
 Farmers will have to limit fertilizer use, perhaps cull livestock, and will suffer smaller yields which will drive up the price of food for the consumer while farmers suffer financial losses.
 It's starvation and economic collapse by design.

-Joining me tonight to discuss the green war on cities, cars, farms, and humanity is Michelle Stirling from Friends of Science.
+Joining Sheila Gunn Reid to discuss the green war on cities, cars, farms, and humanity is Michelle Stirling from Friends of Science.

+This is a free version of last Wednesday's episode of The Gunn Show with Sheila Gunn Reid.
+To get episodes as soon as they're available, make sure to become a subscriber to RebelNews+.

 Don't Get Censored